Joe Snively

-Joseph Snively (born January 1, 1996) is an American professional ice hockey center for the Djurgårdens IF of the Swedish Hockey League (SHL).
+Joseph Snively (born January 1, 1996) is an American professional ice hockey player who is a center for Djurgårdens IF of the Swedish Hockey League (SHL).
 He played college ice hockey at Yale University.

 Playing career

 On March 18, 2019, Snively signed a two-year, entry-level contract with the Washington Capitals.
 He was re-signed by the Capitals to a one-year, two-way contract for $750,000 on June 3, 2021.
 After playing parts of four seasons with the Hershey Bears, Snively was recalled to the Capitals on December 19, 2021, and made his NHL debut that night against the Los Angeles Kings.
 On February 10, 2022, Snively scored two goals and an assist in a 5–2 victory over the Montreal Canadiens, earning his first two NHL goals.

 Snively won back-to-back Calder Cup championships with the Hershey Bears in 2023 and 2024.
 During the 2022–23 season he recorded nine goals and 18 assists in 32 regular season games and two goals and 13 assists in 20 playoff games.
 He spent the majority of the 2023–24 season with Bears and recorded 14 goals and 45 assists in 69 regular season games.
 During the playoffs he recorded four goals and 14 assists in 20 games.
 He also appeared in three games with the Capitals.

 On July 2, 2024, Snively signed a one-year, two way contract with the Detroit Red Wings.
 At the beginning of the season, Snively was re-assigned and spent the entirety of his contract with the Red Wings AHL affiliate, the Grand Rapids Griffins, posting 47 points through 72 regular season games.

 As a free agent from the Red Wings, Snively opted to pursue a career abroad, agreeing to a one-year contract with Swedish club, Djurgårdens IF of the SHL, on July 9, 2025.